bitquery/streaming-data-platform-docs/docs/usecases/tradingview-subscription-realtime/getting-started.md

   - The custom datafeed object
   - The widget code

-- Next, go to the  to start building.
+- We will start by building the historical OHLC data.